 So why sign up?
 Basically, I wanted serious change – and fast.
-Years of sporadic one-to-one counselling have helped me keep the depression I’m prone to at bay for many years.
-But there were issues stemming from my childhood that still hung over me like a cloud.
-They had darkened my life for too long and I was determined to get out of their shadow once and for all.
-I hoped the intensity of the week long Process would finally do the trick, difficult as I knew it would be.
+Years of sporadic counselling had helped me keep the depression I’m prone to at bay but there were issues stemming from my childhood that still hung over me like a cloud.
+They had darkened my life for too long and I was determined to escape their shadow once and for all.
+I hoped the Process would do the trick, as challenging as I knew it would be.

 Watching 23 other nervous people enter a bright, sunny room on our first morning at Florence House in Sussex, I got over myself very quickly.
-Introvert or extrovert, it was pretty obvious each and every one of us walked into that space with a sense of apprehension.
+Introvert or extrovert, it was pretty obvious each and every one of us walked into that space with a sense of trepidation.
 Stepping into the unknown is always scary and this was new territory for all of us.
-Some may have been used to public speaking, but in this totally new context even seasoned speakers were anxious.

-Then something curious began to happen.
+Then something curious happened.
 As we began, one by one, to go around the room introducing ourselves, I started to relax.
 I wasn’t looking forward to the focus being on me, but hearing others speak with such sincerity made me want to reciprocate.
-Fortunately, we’d been asked to keep things brief, so I knew the spotlight wouldn’t be on me for long.
+We’d been asked to keep things brief, which helped, but knowing I wasn’t alone in my state of apprehension fortified me.

-The Process is designed to encourage trust, openness and honesty.
-It works like magic so that bonds form very quickly.
+The Process seemed to work like magic to encourage trust, openness and honesty.
 On the face of it, my fellow Hoffies (as I affectionately call my Process peers), were all very different.
-From a range of ages, backgrounds and nations, on the surface we were quite diverse.
+From a range of ages, backgrounds and nations, on the surface we were a diverse bunch.
 But what we all had in common was a desire to make things better for ourselves and our loved ones, to put our demons to rest and clear the way for happier, more fulfilled lives.

 There were times on the Process when I wanted to run for the hills, but to quit would have felt like a betrayal of the group’s camaraderie.
-I’d feared being with so many strangers, but they were a huge part of what kept me going through that week.
+I’d feared being with so many strangers, but in the event they were a huge part of what kept me going through that week.
 A kind smile gave me strength when I was struggling.
-Having a giggle with the smokers outside lightened the mood when things felt too heavy.
-There were even opportunities for solitude and my roomie turned out to be an absolute joy.
-I soon went from regretting not requesting one of the few single rooms to being grateful that I hadn’t.
+A giggle in the coffee break lightened the mood when things felt too heavy.
+My roomie turned out to be an absolute delight and there were even opportunities for solitude.

 The Process is gruelling and at times painful.
 But it’s joyous, too.
 I laughed and cried with those 23 people as a unique bond formed between us.
-Two years after we headed off in different directions following ‘graduation’, I’m still in touch with some of my Hoffies.
+Nearly three years after we headed off in different directions after ‘graduation’, I’m still in touch with some of my Hoffies.
 There’s no pressure to keep in touch – some of us just do.
 When we get together, there’s a unique connection, understanding and trust between us.
 Laughter is always guaranteed, too, no matter what we’re each experiencing in our lives.

-I still get irritated and riled, but less often.
+I still get irritated, but less often.
 Instead of holding in my emotions, I feel better equipped to say the things I need to say when I need to say them and – and I’m more likely to be calm and measured when I do.
-I still have resentments, but milder and fewer of them.
-My relationships have improved and I feel my life is better in every way.
-And I have some wonderful people in my life that I would never otherwise have met.
+I still have resentments, but they’re less intense.
+My relationships have improved and my life feels better in every way.
+I also have some wonderful people in my life that I would never otherwise have met.

 Was it worth the discomfort?
 You bet!

-Trish Lesslie is a freelance journalist and copywriter specialising in health, beauty and wellbeing.
+Trish Lesslie is a freelance journalist and copywriter.
 Find out more at trish-lesslie.com